Unstructured-IO/unstructured/docs/source/apis/aws_marketplace.rst

    - Go to “Internet Gateways” in the VPC dashboard.
    - Click “Create internet gateway,” enter a name, and create.

-   - Attach the newly created internet gateway to your VPC.
+     - Note: we will attach the newly created internet gateway to your VPC in Step 6 - Edit Route.

 .. image:: imgs/AWS/VPC_Step4.png
   :align: center
   :alt: create internet gateway

-5. **Set Up Route Tables**:
+5. **Set Up Route Tables (for Public Subnets)**: *AWS automatically creates a default Route Table in Step 3 above.
+To tailor our network architecture, we will create a new Route Table specifically for our public subnets, which will include a route to the Internet Gateway from Step 4 above.*

+   - Click "Route tables" in the left navigation pane.
-   - Go to “Route tables” in the VPC dashboard.
+   - Click “Create route table” in the dashboard.
    - Enter a ``Name``.
    - Select the ``VPC`` from Step 2 above.
    - Click ``Create route table``